bagofbeanes/custom-playfield-scenecontrol/README.md

 )
 ```

-- This is just a basic light side skin, but you can change the IDs to other built-in ones or add your own skin elements (explained below).

-- Skin elements are stored in the folder `custom_playfield/sprites/skins/`.
-The folder names from here make up the skin IDs.
+- Skin elements are stored in the `custom_playfield/sprites/skins/` folder.
+The relative path from here makes up a skin's ID.
-  - As an example, to create your own skin, you create a new folder (let's say `exampleskin`) at the path above.
-Then, if you place all of your skin elements in here, you simply access them by typing `exampleskin` as the ID.
-If you choose to place some skin elements in their own folder (let's say `abc`) within `exampleskin/`, you would access those with `exampleskin/abc` as the full skin ID.
+  - As an example, to create your own skin, you would create a new folder (at `custom_playfield/sprites/skins/exampleskin`), then place all of your skin elements in there.
+From there, you access them by typing just `exampleskin` as the ID.
+For skin elements in a subfolder within `exampleskin` (let's say `variant_a` and `variant_b`), you access them by typing `exampleskin/variant_a` and `exampleskin/variant_b` respectively as the full skin IDs.
-  - The built-in skins use the `builtin` ID, which contains all default track skin types in its own sub-ID, for example `conflict` or `light`.
+  - The built-in skins use the `builtin` ID, which contains each default track skin type in its own sub-ID, like `conflict` and `light`.
 Therefore the full skin IDs for them are `builtin/conflict` and `builtin/light` respectively.
-  - There's also a `criticalline` sub-ID containing all types of critical lines as well as all other skin elements under the `builtin` skin ID in case needed, but by default, skin elements not dependent on side/track skin are provided by the editor for `builtin` skins.
+  - Within `builtin` there's also a `criticalline` folder with its own subfolders containing all types of critical line, and also within `builtin` are the remaining skin elements (such as sky input line, track lane divider) in case needed, but by default, skin elements not dependent on side/track skin are provided by the editor settings for `builtin` skins.
-- `editor` is a special skin ID used when you want the skin element to be taken from the skin set in the editor.
+- `editor` is a unique skin ID which copies the specified skin element from the editor.

 - List of all skin elements:
   - Regular track: